toast-commit/arma-reforger-tactical-manual/README.md

 If circumstances allow, **precede your entry with a grenade**.
 The explosion will force defenders into cover or out of their sights, disorient them, or outright kill them.
 Either way, the Rat must enter **immediately** after detonation.
 Any delay forfeits the advantage and gets you shot walking into the kill zone.

 Do not linger at the threshold.
 Move, clear, and kill.
 This is not the time to hesitate.
+It is when you are in the close confines of your enemy that you then enter close quarters combat...

 # 5. CLOSE QUARTERS COMBAT (CQC)

 CQC represents the most volatile, unforgiving and lethal form of engagement available to the Rat, or any soldier for that matter.
-It occurs inside buildings, confined spaces or within narrow urban terrain areas.
-In these areas visibility is is limited, movement constrained and combat takes place at distances measured in metres or less.

-If you are entering a building to clear it of a known threat, this is CQC.
-If you are being rushed by an enemy while you are hiding in an bush on the outskirts of a base, this becomes CQC.

-Any combat that occurs in close quarters is CQC.
-I know this sounds obvious but knowing when to apply the below principles will help you survive.
+CQC is not restricted to buildings.
+An enemy rushing your bush position creates CQC conditions.
+A surprise contact in dense vegetation becomes CQC.
+Any engagement where reaction time shrinks to milliseconds qualifies as close quarters combat.
+The principles below apply whenever combat distance collapses, regardless of terrain.

 In real-world doctrine, CQC is universally recognised as high-risk.
-In Arma Reforger, it becomes exponentially more dangerous due to several factors including client-server latency, clipping and occasionally de-sync.
+In Arma Reforger, it becomes exponentially more dangerous due to client/server latency and occasionally de-sync.

-Even with perfect technique, the odds in CQC favour the defender.
-Any player holding a corner or angle already has their weapon raised, often aimed at the doorway.
-They enjoy the luxury of cover, positioning and time.
-The Rat, by contrast, must breach, identify and engage all while exposed.

-It is for this reason that it is almost universally recommend in nearly all circumstances to simply hold an overwatch of a known occupied building, and wait out the occupant or take a shot through the windows.
-It is also recommend to simply bypass the building altogether if an enemy is known to be occupying it, instead moving around its arcs of fire and waiting for the enemy to leave again.

-There are only two scenarios where CQC may become necessary:
-1. An enemy unexpectedly occupies the same structure or terrain as you.
-2. A known high value threat is inside a building and must be eliminated (a sniper, an enemy Rat, an anti-vehicle specialist)
+It is for these reasons that the Rat lives by the adage of only engaging when they know they are at an overwhelming advantage.
+Consciously entering CQC should only be done deliberately if you know, _beyond all doubt_, that you are in a position of such strong advantage the enemy has almost no chance to survive.

-When these conditions apply, the Rat must abandon hesitation and commit to the doctrine of **overwhelming violence of action**.
+You attack by surprise, you attack with overwhelming force.
+It is in these moments when the Rat is faced with entering CQC, either because they choose to unleash it on the enemy or because it is unleashed on them, that the Rat must abandon hesitation and commit to the doctrine of **overwhelming violence of action**.
 ### Violence of Action

-Violence of action is the defining characteristic of the Rat’s engagements.
-While stealth, evasion, and deception are the default tools of survival, there comes a moment when the Rat must strike.
-When that moment arrives, it must be executed with **overwhelming force, speed, and decisiveness**.
+Violence of action is key to winning almost any engagement.
+While stealth, evasion, and deception are the default tools of survival and getting you *to* the fight, there comes a moment when the Rat must have the fight itself.
+When that moment arrives, it must be executed ideally on your terms with **overwhelming force, speed, and decisiveness.**

 **Violence of action** is the sudden application of surprise, aggression, and dominance to seize the initiative and eliminate the enemy before they can react.
 It is not optional.
-It is not negotiable. **Hesitation equals death.**
+It is not negotiable. **Hesitation equals death in CQC engagements.**

-In Close Quarters Combat, the psychology of the engagement matters as much as the tactics.
-If the Rat hesitates, the Rat dies.
-Creeping slowly, inching forward, checking every corner with tentative movement these all serve the defender.
-The Rat must instead force the fight and shatter the defender’s expectations.
-Time is not an ally.
-Every second spent pieing a corner or checking a doorway allows the enemy to reposition, reload, heal, or brace for your entry.

-The Rat must act with deliberate speed, aggression, and intent.
-Movement must be assertive.
-Targets must be engaged the moment they are seen.
-Time spent in the kill zone must be kept to an absolute minimum.

-Pre-firing is the standard operating procedure.
-If a door is likely occupied, pre-fire it.
-If a corner is suspect, pre-fire it.
-If you do not have the ammunition to pre-fire your entries, you do not have the ammunition to conduct a CQC assault and should abort.

-**If you still have a grenade in your inventory and are about to breach a suspected occupied room, use it.** If you're about to enter a room you suspect is occupied precede the breach with a grenade and go in immediately after detonation.
-The Rat does not linger, go in fast, aggressive and loud while the enemy is still disoriented or dead.

-Pre-fire doorways and angles using short, controlled bursts.
-Do not waste ammunition spraying wildly.
-The goal is suppression and reaction delay, not panic fire.

-CQC requires tempo dominance.
-The Rat must move faster than the defender can process, forcing mistakes and creating gaps in their response.
-Most defenders expect a slow breach.
-When you enter with speed and violence of action, you throw off their rhythm, forcing rushed and inaccurate reactions.
-Their plan breaks down.
-Yours takes effect.

-If the defender is behind a door and has already revealed their presence—whether by pre-firing, footstep noise, gear movement or voice comms—listen for signs of **dead time**: reloading, healing, opening the inventory, switching weapons or speaking.
-These are your windows.
-The moment you hear any of them, breach and shoot.
-Do not wait.
-Do not hesitate.
-If you delay, they will recover, and you will die.
+In Close Quarters Combat, victory usually belongs to whoever strikes first with decisive force.
+The terms “attacker” and “defender” become meaningless — only initiative matters.
+A defender caught by surprise dies just as quickly as an attacker walking into an ambush.
+Position means nothing if you don't see it coming.

+CQC is usually won at the moment of first contact.
+The player who achieves tactical surprise — who gets “the drop” — almost always wins.
+This advantage can shift in milliseconds.
+A camping player loses all defensive benefits the moment an enemy appears from an unexpected angle.
+An aggressive rusher becomes the victim when walking into a pre-aimed weapon.
+Yet paradoxically the defender holding an angle becomes the victim when the attacker moves faster than they can keep up with and misses their initial shot.

+The OODA loop — Observe, Orient, Decide, Act — governs every combat engagement.
+In CQC, both players race through this cycle in fractions of a second, but the one who completes it first gains the advantage.
+More critically, the player who disrupts their enemy's OODA loop while completing their own wins the fight.

+Violence of action weaponises this principle.
+When you strike with speed and aggression, you force the enemy to restart their OODA loop.
+They observe your attack, must reorient to your unexpected aggression, struggle to decide under pressure, and act too late.
+By the time they complete their cycle, you're already into your second or third loop — adjusting fire, moving to better position, or finishing the kill.

+Have you ever been rushed when holding an angle in a building, missed all your shots as the attacker bore down on you and killed you while you struggled to even readjust your aim?
+That is violence of action in play.

+This is why hesitation kills in CQC.
+Every pause extends your OODA loop.
+Every moment of indecision gives the enemy time to complete theirs.
+The Rat who acts decisively — even if imperfectly — forces the enemy into a reactive state they cannot escape.

+When CQC is initiated, whether by choice or circumstance, commit fully.
+Half-measures guarantee failure.
+Full automatic fire, aggressive movement, and overwhelming force create the chaos needed to survive.
+You must act faster than the enemy can process, creating sensory overload through multiple inputs — muzzle flash, incoming rounds and rapid movement that breaks their cognitive cycle.

+**Initiative is everything.** The moment you cede initiative — through hesitation, poor positioning, or predictable movement — you become the victim.
+Seize it.
+Keep it.
+Use it.

+Violence of action is not recklessness — it is calculated overwhelming force applied at the moment of contact to establish and maintain initiative.
+Master the OODA loop and you master CQC.
+Compress your cycle through violence of action, and expand the enemy's as a result.
+### Urban CQC

 ### How to Clear Doors

 Clearing a door is one of the most dangerous actions a Rat can take in CQC.
 Every doorway is a potential choke point, a bottleneck where defenders enjoy the greatest advantage.
 This zone is known as the fatal funnel, a narrow area in and immediately beyond the doorway where all incoming movement is focused and where defenders will distinctively aim.